COVID-19 has changed the way we work and has left some employers with considerable decisions to make with regards to employees.

 If agreement is reached, employers should ensure that this agreement is documented and recorded to avoid any claims of unlawful deduction from wages or breach of contract claims.

-There are numerous options open to employers to seek the flexibility required and we would urge you to give us a call so we can assist you in these uncertain times.
+There are numerous options open to employers to seek the flexibility required and we would urge you to give us a call so we can assist you.

 Job Title: Partner